607mark/minishell/README.md

 # **Minishell**
 *"As beautiful as a shell"*

 created by - [Anttoni](https://github.com/manttoni) and [Mark](https://github.com/607mark)

 ---
+## **🧩 What Problem Does This Minishell Solve?**
+This minishell reimplements core shell behavior—parsing, tokenization, process forking, I/O redirection, and signal handling—using only low-level C functions.
+It addresses the challenge of managing child processes, handling edge cases like unclosed quotes or Ctrl+D, and executing built-in commands without relying on standard shell utilities.

 ## **Overview**
 Minishell is a simple, lightweight Unix shell built from scratch.
 It replicates the basic functionality of Bash, offering: